Sudan Agrominerals Project

 Located 200km north of Port Sudan on the Red Sea coast, the Block forms part of the extensive Red Sea rift system, known to host economic evaporite potash formations such as the Colluli Deposit of Eritrea†.
 Historic oil well data from a borehole drilled 2km south of the Block indicates potassium-rich salt (“potash”) horizons at depth.
 Preliminary interpretation of this data indicates that the salt horizons are likely to project to surface within the Red Sea concession.
 Trips to the area have also confirmed the presence of gypsum exposed at surface and work is currently underway to further delineate the extent and thickness of the formation.
 The next stage of fieldwork will be to confirm the existence, grade and mineralogy of any potash mineralisation at surface within the Block.

 The Changing Face of Sudan

-Prior to the independence of South Sudan in 2011, exploration activities for natural resources focussed mainly on oil and gas.
-The government is now actively promoting and encouraging investment from Western exploration companies in an attempt to diversify and expand the country’s industry.
+Prior to the independence of South Sudan in 2011, Sudan’s exploration activities for natural resources focussed mainly on oil and gas.
+The Sudanese government is now actively promoting and encouraging investment from Western exploration companies in an attempt to diversify and expand the country’s industry.
 The resource potential of Sudan is not well known – less than 10% of the country has ever been explored for mineral deposits.
 Regency Mines is working closely with the Ministry of Minerals to maximise positive exploration outcomes, the results of which could benefit not only the Company but also the local economy and Sudan’s own agricultural development.
-It is an encouraging sign that Sudan has expanded its natural resource focus and is dedicated to assisting mineral exploration companies in developing its resources.
+It is an encouraging sign that Sudan has expanded its natural resource focus and is dedicated to assisting mineral exploration companies develop their projects in-country.

 Fill out your full name and email address, then click send in order for you to be removed from Regency Mines's emailing list.